operating-systems

 Overlays

-If a program is larger than any available partition, programmers used overlays.
-The program was divided into independent modules that were loaded into the same memory space at different times, requiring manual management by the developer.
-This was rendered obsolete by Virtual Memory.
+If a program exceeded partition size, programmers divided it into independent modules loaded into the same memory space at different times.
+Required manual management.
+Rendered obsolete by Virtual Memory.